MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 has been reset, and may discard data which has not yet been delivered to the application.

-Previous versions of QPACK were small deltas of HPACK to introduce order-resiliency.
+Early versions of QPACK were small deltas of HPACK to introduce order-resiliency.
 This version departs from HPACK more substantially to add resilience against reset message streams.